qtepics/qtepics.github.io/environment_variables.md

 For headless builds, this is defined in the configure/RELEASE file, however when using _qtcreator_ it must be explicitly defined.

 When using _qtcreator_ , this must be defined for qeframework clients such as the qeplugin.pro and QEGuiApp.pro projects, but need not be defined for the framework itself.
 See note on QE_TARGET_DIR below.

+### ACAI (Required for EPICS Qt 3.7 or later)

+This defines the location of the acai _top_ directory.

+For headless builds, this is defined in the qeframework's configure/RELEASE file, however when using _qtcreator_ it must be defined explicitly.

 ### QWT_INCLUDE_PATH (Required)